 Grade appeals will follow the process as outlined in the College catalog.
-The policy can be accessed on the web at:
+The policy can be accessed on the web at: http://catalog.northampton.edu/policies-collegeacademic/appeals.htm

-http://catalog.northampton.edu/policies-collegeacademic/appeals.htm

-BACKGROUND CHECKS
+BACKGROUND CHECKS AND DRUG TESTING

-Upon enrollment in the Applied Psychology program, students are required to submit results of Pennsylvania State Police, FBI criminal background checks and Pennsylvania Child and Elder Abuse History Clearances to the Applied Psychology Program for review, through My Record Tracker.
+Upon registration for PSAP 260, students are required to submit results of Pennsylvania State Police, FBI criminal background checks and Pennsylvania Child and Elder Abuse History Clearances to the Applied Psychology Program for review, through My Record Tracker.
 All background checks must be submitted and be reviewed by the Applied Psychology Coordinator before a student is eligible to participate in PSAP 280.